-HashiCorp Packer is an open source tool that enables you to create identical machine images for multiple platforms from a single source template.
+HashiCorp Packer is a community tool that enables you to create identical machine images for multiple platforms from a single source template.
 The most common use case is creating golden images that teams across an organization can use in cloud infrastructure.

 HCP Packer stores metadata about your Packer images so that you can track updates, use the most up-to-date base images, and deploy the most up-to-date downstream images.
 This bridges the gap between image factories and image deployments, allowing development and security teams to work together to create, manage, and consume images in a centralized way.